Joint 61st PAP Annual Convention and 8th ARUPS Congress

 A residential children’s home under the Singapore Children’s Society

-8. A Quick Look at Neurolinguistic Programming (NLP)
+8. Quick Look at Neurolinguistic Programming (NLP)

 Hon.
 Dr. Imelda Virginia G. Villar